vethackathon2025/gitmcp-context/README.md

 ## META: How AI Built This AI Solution

-This project represents a recursive development process: **using AI (Claude Code) to design, build, and document an AI solution (Victor Stirling)** in under 48 hours.
+This project represents a recursive development process: **using AI (Claude Code) to design, build, and document an AI solution (Victor Stirling)** in 2 hours.

 **Key Metrics:**
 - **41 files created** (~5,300 lines of content)